-The car seats four people back-to-back.
+The car seats four people back-to-back (dos-a-dos in French).
 It has no steering wheel – just a tiller that looks like the handle of a shovel.
-There’s a water tank under the seats for fuel.
-The car gets about half a mile per gallon.
+There’s a water tank under the seats that propels the steam-powered engine, and it gets about half a mile per gallon.

 It ran in the first automobile race in 1887, clocking a top speed of 37 mph, according to the auction house.
 It didn’t win.